nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `remove INDEX [QUANTITY]`

-* The `INDEX` refers to the index number shown in the displayed supper order list.
+- `INDEX` refers to the index number shown in the displayed supper order list.

 * `INDEX` must be a positive integer and must not exceed the size of the supper order list.
-* Quantity can be specified to indicate the number of item to be deleted.
+* `QUANTITY` can be specified to indicate the number of item to be deleted.
 Otherwise, it deletes all quantities of the item at the specified index.

 Examples:
-* `remove 2` deletes the 2<sup>nd</sup> item in the supper order.
+* `remove 2`: remove item at INDEX 2.
-* `remove 1 2` deletes 2 instances of the 1<sup>st</sup> item in the supper order.
+* `remove 1 2`: remove item at INDEX 1, of quantity 2.

 ### Clearing the order: `clear`